moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

   the size of the account from which you will be taking your payments.
 ---

-If you are like many early retirees, when you are ready to retire you may find most of your savings will end up in you [tax-deferred accounts](http://www.investopedia.com/terms/d/deferredaccount.asp) like a traditional 401k or IRA.
+If you are like many early retirees, then you may find most of your savings are tied up in your [tax-deferred accounts](http://www.investopedia.com/terms/d/deferredaccount.asp) like traditional 401k or IRA accounts when you are ready to retire.
 If you are younger than 59.5 years old, then how do you withdraw your funds without penalty?

 Here are three possible choices for withdrawing your money without penalty: